-- 1. First, e-mail, write, call or fax an Authorized M.T.H.
-Service Center in your area or M.T.H.
-Electric Trains to obtain Repair Authorization.
-You can find the list of Authorized Service Center s on the M.T.H. website, www.mth-railking.com.
-Otherwise, contact M.T.H. (at e-mail: service@mth-railking.com; 7020 Columbia Gateway Drive, Columbia, MD 21046; tel: 410-381-2580; fax: 410-423-0009), stating when the item was purchased and describing the problem.
-If you contact M.T.H., you will be given a return authorization number to assure that your merchandise will be properly handled upon its receipt. - 2.
+- 1. First, write, call or FAX M.T.H.
+Electric Trains, 7020 Columbia Gateway Drive, Columbia, MD 21046, (Tel 410-381-2580; FAX No.: 410-423-0009; e-mail: service@mth-Railking.com), stating when it was purchased and what seems to be the problem.
+You will be given a return authorization number to assure that your merchandise will be properly handled upon its receipt. - 2.
 CAUTION: Make sure the product is packed in its original factory packaging including its foam and plastic wrapping material so as to prevent damage to the merchandise.
 The shipment must be prepaid and we recommend that it be insured.
 A cover letter including your name, address, daytime phone number, e-mail address (if available), Return Authorization number, a copy of your sales receipt and a full description of the problem must be included to facilitate the repairs.
-Please include the description regardless of whether you discussed the problem with a service technician when contacting the Service Center or M.T.H. for your Return Authorization. - 3.
-Please make sure you have followed the instructions carefully before returning any merchandise for service.
+Please include the description regardless of whether you discussed the problem with one of our service technicians when contacting M.T.H. for your Return Authorization number. - Please make sure you have followed the instructions carefully before returning any merchandise for service.